jayarruda/Replay-Media-Slider/README.md

 # Script Options

-updateList-RandomLists random content.
+updateList random content.
 (To change the values, manually configure the listConfig.json file and restart the script.)

 # Running the Script